Counterfactual Representation Learning with Balancing Weights: EXPERIMENTS

 \subsection{Infant Health and Development Program}

 The Infant Health and Development Program (IHDP) dataset \citep{Hill} is semi-simulated (real covariates with simulated outcomes) measuring the effect of home visits from a trained provider on children's cognitive test scores.
 This dataset has a more realistic covariate distribution than the above synthetic data, but we cannot control the degree of imbalance.
-We report out-of-sample results on the IHDP1000 dataset from \cite{Shalit} in Table \ref{tab:IHDP_results}, showing competitive performance both in terms of ITE prediction ($\sqrt{\epsilon_{\textup{PEHE},p}}$) and ATE prediction ($\epsilon_{\textup{ATE},p}$).
+We report out-of-sample results on the IHDP1000 dataset from \cite{Shalit} in Table \ref{tab:IHDP_results}, showing competitive performance both in terms of CATE prediction ($\sqrt{\epsilon_{\textup{PEHE},p}}$) and ATE prediction ($\epsilon_{\textup{ATE},p}$).
 For details on model selection and training, see the SM.
+For results with an IPW-based solution, we point the readers.
 We note from Table $\ref{tab:IHDP_results}$ that our method (BWCFR) outperforms many classical causal inference methods, such as the causal forest.
 This is in part because our method benefits from automated representation learning (via the map $\Phi(x)$) upstream of the outcome models $h(\Phi(x),1),h(\Phi(x),0)$.
-In the next section, we explore what happens when we leverage the learned features and weights to benefit classical methods with appealing statistical features (\textit{e.g.}, ITE uncertainty estimates). \begin{savenotes}
+In the next section, we explore what happens when we leverage the learned features and weights to benefit classical methods with appealing statistical features (\textit{e.g.}, CATE uncertainty estimates). \begin{savenotes}

 \end{savenotes}